You always hear about trademark infringement, but did you know that “trademark dilution” is also an intellectual property offense?

 Trademark Dilution Lawyer

 Need a lawyer who understands trademark dilution?
-Contact Kelly Warner law today.
+Contact RM Warner law today.
 We maintain a dedicated intellectual property practice, which focuses on Internet and digital trademark infringement and dilution.
 You can give us a call at; send an email to, or use our secure contact form.
 To schedule a consultation immediately, go here.*All company names in hypothetical examples are fictitious.